disrae/resume/README.md

 ---

 **Examples:**
-- Copy-paste your current to the LLM to update my resume and turn it into yours.
+- Copy-paste your current resume to the LLM to update my resume and turn it into yours.
 - Copy-paste a job description: *"Optimize this resume for this job posting"*
 - Add work experience: *"Use my exported jira tickets to populate my work"*
 - Generate from notes: *"Turn these work notes into resume bullets"*